01 of 06

 04 of 06

 Line up the page squarely in your viewfinder.
 If the pages have been photographed at an angle, you won't be able to use them.
-If you were to try to crop the photo of the page shown here to remove the background there will be no way to get a nice square page.
 The best way to get a perfectly square shot is to put the page on the floor and stand directly above it, shooting down.
 If your background is very dark, you may want to put white paper behind the page.Continue to 5 of 6 below.

 05 of 06

 Leave Some Room

 Leave some room around the photo for cropping later.
 You don't want to take the shot only to realize when you start working with it that you cut off a small amount on one edge of the page.
 The easiest way to get a great picture of your page is to leave some space around the page when you take the shot.
 Use the sides of your viewfinder to help you judge if your layout is squarely placed in the photo.
 You can crop out the background later with photo editing software.Continue to 6 of 6 below.